 [continue reading…]

-Steve and Di were living in an urban apartment when Di started crunching numbers and realizing that having a child was going to make it tough to make ends meet.
-That’s when she and Steve decided that a DIY tiny house would give them more time with their son, less time at work, and would allow them to get closer to the land.
+Steve and Di were living in an urban apartment when Di started crunching numbers and realizing that having a child would make it tough to make ends meet.
+That’s when she and Steve decided that a DIY tiny house would give them more time with their son, less time at work, and a closer connection to the land.

-They’ve been living tiny for about 5 years and have moved their home a couple of times before ending up in their current rural homestead in Australia.
-The house is off-grid with solar power and a composting toilet, a garden, and animals.
+They’ve been living in a tiny home for about 5 years and have moved it a couple of times before settling on their current rural homestead in Australia.
+The little house is off-grid, powered by solar, with a composting toilet, a garden, and animals.
 They love their remote and quiet life, especially spending time on the huge porch that wraps around two of the walls.

 Don’t miss other amazing tiny homes like this – join our FREE Tiny House Newsletter for more!